By Lynton March 2026 12 Min Read Market Analysis

 • The AI shapes the system, not the other way around

-This distinction isn't academic.
-Architecture determines ceiling.
-Bolt-on AI gives you chatbots and copilots — incremental improvements to existing workflows.
-AI-native architecture lets you throw out the workflows and start over.
+Architecture determines the ceiling.
+Bolt-on AI provides chatbots and copilots to incrementally improve existing workflows.
+AI-native architecture allows you to rethink workflows from the ground up.

 06 / Data sovereignty